 Webb’s story has been immortalized in the upcoming Hollywood movie Kill the Messenger, staring Academy Award-nominee Jeremy Renner of Hurt Locker fame as Webb.

 Much like the proxy war waged between the Sandinistas and the Contras, the CIA fought a proxy war between news print and online journalism.
 Print media was all-too-eager to wage an attack against the fledgling field of online reporting, which by its expedient nature rendered newsprint obsolete.
 This was not so much a fight to suppress the truth, but a fight to suppress how it is we tell the truth—a fight that is echoed today in the battle over net neutrality.
 Gary Webb was an early victim of this battle, but his tragic downfall was not in vain.
 Online journalism thrives today in spite of the attempts to discredit one of its earliest adopters.
-We owe to Webb to keep the Internet open and free.
+We owe it to Webb to keep the Internet open and free.

 (For more: Kill the Messenger.)